eramdam/GifsOnTumblr/README.md

 This extension tweaks the dashboard to serve GIFs instead of WebP.
 Unfortunately your browser might download both but it's been written very quickly and out of spite.

-(Links not active as the add-ons are awaiting review for now)

 - Firefox https://addons.mozilla.org/en-US/firefox/addon/gifsontumblr/
 - Chrome https://chrome.google.com/webstore/detail/ccjbcoflmpghkhenojnpepcdbimhiglf/